QlikFreak/evolcon_widgets/README.md

 3. Locate the ZIP file containing the widget library to import and then click **Open**.

 #### Demo App
 Don't forget to check the demo app included in this package.
 It contains some examples of all the widgets in the library.
+Even though there are some pointers in this guide, it's easier to understand how to configure them by looking at this QVF.

 ## QlikFreak KPI
 Simple KPI with an image on the left.